 1. Checking Motherboard Make and Model Through Physical Inspection

-Desktop motherboards have very clear labels for its various parts and they also have the make and model clearly inscribed on them.
+Desktop motherboards have evident labels for their various parts and have the make and model clearly inscribed on them.

 The only small frustration here would be actually opening up the PC case.

-Not only are laptops difficult to open up for a physical inspection, they are also not as clearly labelled as desktop motherboards.
+Laptops are difficult to open up for a physical inspection and are not as clearly labeled as desktop motherboards.

 2. Checking Using System Information

 One of the easiest ways to check what motherboard you have within the operating system is by using the System Information utility.

 In Windows 10, type “System Information” in the “Search Bar” and click on the application.

 This should open up the System Information window as shown below: